Bromhidrosis Treatment & Management

 Conservative measures, which aim to reduce bacterial florae and maintain a dry environment, include improved hygiene and topical therapy.
 Hygienic measures, such as adequate washing of the axillary vault, prompt removal of sweaty clothing, and the use of topical deodorant (which covers the odor and decreases bacterial counts) are beneficial in cases of apocrine bromhidrosis.
 Regular shaving of axillary hair prevents the accumulation of sweat and bacteria on the hair shafts.
 Electrolysis might also be considered for hair removal to minimize bacterial growth.

-Use of topical antibiotics such as clindamycin and erythromycin and antiseptic soaps may yield clinical benefit by limiting the growth of the contributory bacteria that decompose apocrine secretions, liberating fatty acids that have peculiar smells.
-Topical antibiotics should only be used when other antiseptics are ineffective because they are associated with a greater risk of bacterial resistance.
+Use of topical antibiotics, such as clindamycin, erythromycin, and benzoyl peroxide, as well as antiseptic soaps, may yield clinical benefit by limiting the growth of the contributory bacteria that decompose apocrine secretions, liberating fatty acids that have peculiar smells.
+Topical antibiotics, such as clindamycin and erythromycin, should only be used when other antiseptics are ineffective, because they are associated with a greater risk of bacterial resistance.
 Treatment of coexisting skin conditions, such as intertrigo, erythrasma, and trichomycosis axillaris, is important.

 Drying agents